a00908270/masterthesis/thesis.md

 The ViNNSL definition XML contains metadata like name and description of the network as well as the stucture of the neural network model.
 There is one input and one output layer defined.
 In between there are two hidden layers.
 It is also possible to specify additional parameters.

 The activation function is set to tangens hyperbolicus, the learning rate is 0.1 and the training is limited to 500 iterations.
 A seed, set to 6, allows a reproducible training score.
+The label index specifies which column in the CSV file represents the iris species starting which zero.
+In this case it is the index with number 4.

 #### Request